-Sometimes you might be looking for an expression which can be written with or without repeating letters.
-E.g. you might want to look for hallo, haaallo, halooooo etc. in the corpus.
+Sometimes you might be looking for an expression which can be written with or without repeating letters (e.g. you might want to look for hallo, haaallo, halooooo).
 Since you do not know how often the individual vowels were repeated, you have to use quantifiers to tell the system that the preceding character can be repeated a certain number of times.
 Your options are as follows:

-- ? a question mark means a repetition of 1 or 0 times - an asterisk means a repetition of 0 or more times - + an plus sign means a repetition of 1 or more times - {n,m} two boundaries in curly brackets mean a repetition of at least n but not more than m times instead of the first occurrence of a token.
-Please refer to a more explicit manual for these functions.
+- ?
+A question mark means a repetition of 1 or 0 times - An asterisk means a repetition of 0 or more times - + A plus sign means a repetition of 1 or more times - {n,m} Two boundaries in curly brackets mean a repetition of at least n but not more than m times